Nico-Shock/My-Fedora-44-Workspace/README.md

 ### Icons

-- My primary icons are the Tela Circle Icons: go to the icon settings in Appearance in the KDE Plasma settings and click on get new, here you can search for every icon set
+- My primary icons are the **Tela Circle Icons**: go to the icon settings in Appearance in the KDE Plasma settings and click on get new, here you can search for every icon set
 - Secondarily I like these fonts:
   - Papirus
   - win11-purple-dark
   - BeautySolar

 ### Mouse Cursor:

-Mainly I use the MacOS Tahoe one, you need to manually install these: https://store.kde.org/p/2300466
+Mainly I use the **MacOS Tahoe** one, you need to manually install these: https://store.kde.org/p/2300466

-- In your home directory create a new folder ".icons"
+- In your home directory create a new folder **".icons"**
-- Put the "MacOS-Tahoe-Cursor" in the .icons folder
+- Put the **"MacOS-Tahoe-Cursor"** in the **.icons** folder
 - Now in the appearance settings you can change your mouse cursor to this one

 - Secondarily I also like other cursors:
   - Babita cursor
   - Breeze light cursor
   - Modern winxp cursor

 ## Browser Recommendations